 Number of record groups: 3,330; number of files: 2,074,943

-TsDIAK is the one of the oldest archival depositories in Ukraine, dating back to 1852, and contains documents from various periods of Ukrainian history.
-One very significant part of the archival collection dates from the Hetmanate (Hetmanshchyna) period, when Ukraine enjoyed a political, economic, and cultural autonomy under Russian rule (1654-1764).
-Among the oldest documents in the archive are the manuscript of a 13th century Gospel in Greek and a parchment charter dated back to 1369, written by Polish nobleman and statesman Otton z Pilczy (Ukr.: Otto s Pil’che).
+TsDIAK is one of the oldest archival depositories in Ukraine, dating back to 1852, and contains documents from various periods of Ukrainian history.
+One very significant part of the archival collection dates from the Hetmanate (Hetmanshchyna) period, when Ukraine enjoyed political, economic, and cultural autonomy under Russian rule (1654-1764).
+Among the oldest documents in the archive are the manuscript of a 13th-century Gospel in Greek and a parchment charter dated back to 1369, written by Polish nobleman and statesman Otton z Pilczy (Ukr.: Otto s Pil’che).

 The collection of the Kyїv Archeographic Commission (Kyïvsʹka arkheohrafichna komisiia) holds some other early documents, including various charters from the 14th and 15th centuries.
 Among them are the privileges (special rights) granted by Lithuanian princes and Polish kings to Ukrainian nobility and cities, as well as universal decrees of Ukrainian hetmans and Russian tsars’ rulings.
 The collection also holds 765 original seals and more than 30 coats of arms.